rcalix1/NeuralInputOptimization/README.md

 The goal is to simulate an audit scenario: *What input would cause the model to output a risky, sensitive, or policy-relevant value — even while respecting constraints?*

+This simulates how an attacker or auditor might find borderline inputs that pass policy checks but produce dangerous or unexpected outputs.

 Secure token generation link:

 ---